Quin-Ng/Top-200-Youtubers-EDA/README.md

 Analysed the 2023 QS World University Rankings dataset of 1422 universities to investigate associations between ranking and score parameters.

 Identified key factors influencing rankings (Academic reputation, Employer reputation, Citation per Faculty, Graduate Employment Rate) and the relationship between rank and location.

+Tool used: SPSS for statistical analysis, Tableau for visualisation.